TLP:GREEN, Approved for public sharing with intended recipients

 PAC MoneyNone identified

-Journalist Note: Costello is not a dossier-level subject — there is insufficient negative material to warrant a full vulnerability analysis.
-He is included for completeness as the only other active candidate in the Democratic primary after Mills, Kleban, and Rodriguez all withdrew.
-The substantive race is Platner vs. Collins in the general election.
+Journalist Note: Costello is not a dossier-level subject, there is insufficient negative material to warrant a full vulnerability analysis.
+He was included for completeness as the only other active candidate in the Democratic primary after Mills, Kleban, and Rodriguez all withdrew, and was defeated in the June 9, 2026 primary (8.0%, unofficial).
+The general election is Platner vs. Collins.